wavefrontHQ/docs/pages/doc/proxies_installing.md

 Many users install a proxy when they set up an integration.
 You can also install a proxy from the UI or perform a scripted installation manually.

 {% include note.html content="In development, many customers use only one proxy that receives data from many applications and sends those data to the Wavefront service.
 In production, consider using two proxies behind a load balancer.
 See [Proxy Deployment Options](proxies.html#proxy-deployment-options)." %}

+To view the current proxies in your environment, you can use the [Proxes Browser](monitoring_proxies.html#explore-your-proxies-with-the-proxies-browser).

 ### Install a Proxy from the UI